Jun 8, 2015 3:30:00 PM

 The Story of how a Nofollow Link Building Strategy Drove Page 1 Rankings and Increased Organic Traffic 288% in 1.5 Years

 If you work in SEO – heck, even if you don’t, you might be familiar with the terms nofollow and dofollow in regards to backlinks.
 It is greatly debated within the industry whether nofollow links carry any weight or even matter at all.
+So are nofollow links good for SEO?
 Well I am here to tell you today that NOfollow links DO matter in the world of SEO and link building.
 The stats and results provided below will show you how we were able to increase our clients’ organic traffic by 288% in about a year and a half, WITH 89% BEING NOFOLLOW LINKS!
 There is a lot to discuss so let’s get to it.

 What Are Nofollow & Dofollow Links?